mgoblin/sdas8051_cmake/README.md

 ```
 Save cmake-tools-kits.json.

 After that, you can open the project folder and VS Code will "pick up" the project with cmake support.
+When VS code importing project select SDCC Kit in drop-down list.

-Using command palette you can build running "CMake:Build" and other cmake commands.
+Using command palette you can build running "CMake:Build" and other cmake commands now.